ipverse/tools/ip2as/README.md

 Reverse lookup: given an IP address, find the Autonomous System it belongs to.
 Uses [ipverse/as-ip-blocks](https://github.com/ipverse/as-ip-blocks) as the data source.

+This is an example script meant as a starting point.
+It is not actively maintained or supported.

 ## How it works

 On first run, the tool downloads the `as-ip-blocks` [release tarball](https://github.com/ipverse/as-ip-blocks/releases/tag/latest) (~17 MB), reads all `aggregated.json` files from it in memory, and builds a prefix lookup cache (`data/ip2as.db.gz`, ~8 MB).
 The tarball itself is not kept.